thenexthub/Codira/docs/DifferentiableProgramming.md

 calculus with its values.
 As such, real numbers, real vector spaces, and complex vector spaces are differentiable, but characters, strings, and integers are not.

-For full flexibility and extensibility, a protocol is introduced in the Swift standard library to generalize all data structures that can be a parameter or a result of a differentiable function.
+For full flexibility and extensibility, a protocol is introduced in the Codira standard library to generalize all data structures that can be a parameter or a result of a differentiable function.